 3. Filing LLC Forms with the Commonwealth

-Filing your Pennsylvania LLC forms involve completing a Certificate of Organization and docketing statement with the Commonwealth through the Bureau of Corporations.
+Filing your Pennsylvania LLC forms involves completing a Certificate of Organization and docketing statement with the Commonwealth through the Bureau of Corporations.
 You can file both the Certificate of Organization and docketing statement by mail or online.
 If you choose to mail the forms, you’ll send them to the Pennsylvania Bureau of Corporations who will then review your Certificate of Organization and docketing statement in order for you to officially form your Pennsylvania LLC.

 There are a few things you need to indicate on the Pennsylvania LLC forms prior to submitting them.
 For example, you need to indicate whether you are a domestic or foreign LLC on both your Certificate of Organization and your docketing statement.
 The term “domestic LLC” simply means that you are conducting business in the state where the LLC was formed.

 A foreign LLC doesn’t mean that your company was formed and/or operated in another country.
-Instead, it means that you already have an existing LLC formed in another state.
-You are expanding your business.
+Instead, it means that you already have an existing LLC formed in another state and are expanding your business.
 An example of a foreign LLC is when you formed an LLC in Ohio, then decided to expand your business to Pennsylvania.
 Your LLC in the Commonwealth is considered a foreign LLC.

-In the process of forming an LLC, one of the most important decisions you’ll make is how the company is managed.
-This decision must be made prior to submitting your LLC forms.
+In the process of forming an LLC, one of the most important decisions you’ll make is how the company is managed by its members.
+This decision must be made prior to submitting your LLC forms to start an LLC.
 You have two options: member-managed and manager-managed LLCs.

 A member-managed Pennsylvania LLC is sometimes called a “decentralized LLC management” because all members have administrative powers.
-This means they make decisions together instead of one member making all the decisions about the LLC.
+This means members make decisions together instead of one member making all the decisions about the LLC.
 You’ll typically choose a manager-managed LLC when you have more than one co-owner.
 Another reason to choose this type of LLC is when each co-owner is willing and able to make decisions in the day-to-day operations of your LLC.